JayRugMan/Beginning_JavaScript/README.md

 > - [`.shift()`](https://www.codecademy.com/resources/docs/javascript/arrays/shift) - method that emoves and returns the first element of the array.
 All subsequent elements will shift down one place.
 > - [`.unshift()`](https://www.codecademy.com/resources/docs/javascript/arrays/unshift) - method that adds one or more elements to beginning of array and returns new length.
 > - [`.concat()`](https://www.codecademy.com/resources/docs/javascript/arrays/concat) - method that merges, or concatenates, two or more arrays.
+> - [`.indexOf()`](https://www.codecademy.com/resources/docs/javascript/arrays/indexOf) - method that returns the first index at which an element can be found.
+Returns -1 if the element is not found.
 >
 ___